mangeshraut712/AIJobHelper/README.md

-# AIJobHelper - All-in-One AI Career Ecosystem 🚀
+# CareerAgentPro - All-in-One AI Career Ecosystem 🚀

-AIJobHelper is a production-ready, minimalist AI agent designed to automate and architect your job search process.
+CareerAgentPro is a production-ready, minimalist AI agent designed to automate and architect your job search process.
 From job analysis to auto-filling forms and generating tailored resumes, it is your personal career co-pilot.

 ## ✨ Core Features